saulsmcouk/saulsmcouk.github.io/index.md

 # Saul's website

-Currently an undergraduate student in [MML](https://www.mmll.cam.ac.uk/).
+Currently an undergraduate student in [MML](https://www.mmll.cam.ac.uk/) and [UCS IT Officer](https://ucs.clare.cam.ac.uk/).
+I use he/him pronouns, btw.

 The projects that are public on my GitHub are now quite out of date (from 2015 and 2019)!